-As Tajikistan is 93% mountains, no doubt your trip will include some adventures amongst the peaks – be very aware that altitude sickness is a real threat if travelling above 4000m.
-Almost as bewildering and worrying are the state of the public ‘toilets'(filthy at best), carry your own toilet paper at all times as for sure it won't be provided, and a hand sanitiser.
+As Tajikistan is 93% mountains, no doubt your trip will include some adventures amongst the peaks – be very aware that altitude sickness is a real threat if traveling above 4000m.
+Almost as bewildering and worrying are the state of the public ‘toilets'(filthy at best), carry your own toilet paper at all times as for sure it won't be provided, and a hand sanitizer.

 There is a low risk of malaria in the southern border areas (particularly around the Khatlon region) and occasionally in some central areas, including the capital Dushanbe.

-Getting around is by far one of the biggest, and costliest, challenges when travelling in Tajikistan.
-There is no train system to speak of, few public buses or coaches and very expensive petrol prices (the going rate at the time of writing this guide is 0.85 US cents per kilometre for a Toyota Land Cruiser), the aeroplane that links the capital Dushanbe to the tourist gem of Khorog is a tiny Anatov 28 that literally skims through the mountains and only takes off if there is clear visibility.
+Getting around is by far one of the biggest, and costliest challenges when traveling in Tajikistan.
+There is no train system to speak of, few public buses or coaches and very expensive petrol prices (the going rate at the time of writing this guide is 0.85 US cents per kilometer for a Toyota Land Cruiser), the plane that links the capital Dushanbe to the tourist gem of Khorog is a tiny Anatov 28 that literally skims through the mountains and only takes off if there is clear visibility.

-Most travellers will hire a car and driver at some point during their time in the Pamirs.
-Tajikistan does not have a fully-operational public transport system in place yet, there are no properly timetabled buses, for example, between small villages and travellers are somewhat dependent on making their own way for now.
-Be aware that avalanches are a common in Tajikistan's mountains during the winter months.
-In the summer, which is when many interior roads are open, they often get washed away by melt water.
+Most travelers will hire a car and driver at some point during their time in the Pamirs.
+Tajikistan does not have a fully-operational public transport system in place yet, there are no properly timetabled buses, for example, between small villages and travelers are somewhat dependent on making their own way for now.
+Avalanches are common in Tajikistan's mountains during the winter months.
+In the summer, which is when many interior roads are open, they often get washed away by meltwater.
 Flexibility is key and always check the vehicle before signing up to hire a car and driver.

 Take local advice in the Tavildara region of central Tajikistan as there are a few minefields dating from the civil war in the mountains.
 Local vehicles are poorly-maintained and driving standards are basic.
 Petrol stations are rare outside towns and there are no breakdown companies.